Life-changing orchestral music-making with the children and families of North Liverpool

 In Harmony in England

-Established by Government and now funded by Arts Council England and the Department for Education, other Arts Council England funded In Harmony programmes are now established in London, Leeds, Newcastle Gateshead, Nottingham, Telford and Stoke-on-Trent.
+In Harmony is a national initiative that aims to inspire and transform the lives of children through community-based orchestral music-making.
+Established by Government and now funded by Arts Council England and the Department for Education, other Arts Council England funded In Harmony programmes are now established in London, Leeds, Newcastle, Nottingham, Telford and Stoke-on-Trent.